Aryan Guard: Activities

-In response to the Aryan Guard's activities in the city, Calgary anti-racist activists held a rally in support of Calgary's multiculturalism and opposition to racism and racist movements.
+In response to the Aryan Guard's activities in the city, Calgary anti-racist activists held a rally supporting Calgary's multiculturalism and opposing racism and racist movements.
 Some members of the Aryan Guard organized a counter-protest in response to the anti-racist rally.
 On October 14, 2007, approximately 15 Aryan Guard members protested at Calgary City Hall.
 They were drastically outnumbered by anti-racism protesters.
-Police were forced to step in as a safety precaution.
+Police intervened as a safety precaution.

-On March 21, "a date recognized as both a white pride world wide day and as a celebration for the elimination of racism", in 2008, the Aryan Guard staged a demonstration in downtown Calgary.
+On March 21, 2008—“a date recognized both as a white pride worldwide day and as a celebration for the elimination of racism,”—the Aryan Guard staged a demonstration in downtown Calgary.
 More than 40 supporters of the Aryan Guard faced a crowd of over 200 anti-racist protesters who prevented the Guard from reaching their planned meeting place at the Mewata Armouries.
-Police then formed a human barrier between the two groups and blocked the movement of the counter-protesters while escorting the Aryan Guard down Stephen Avenue and up the steps of City Hall, where they waved flags proclaiming "White Pride Worldwide".
+Police formed a human barrier between the two groups and blocked the movement of the counter-protesters while escorting the Aryan Guard down Stephen Avenue and up the steps of City Hall, where they waved flags proclaiming "White Pride Worldwide".
 Members of the Aryan Guard also taunted Jason Devine and Bonnie Collins, local anti-racism activists whose home was firebombed on February 12, 2008, while they and their four children were inside.
 As the demonstration wound down, members of the Aryan Guard were escorted to a waiting school bus by police and evacuated from the scene.
-An unknown number of anti-racism protesters, who had been under video surveillance during the demonstration, were detained as they left and forced to have their identification recorded by police.
+An unknown number of anti-racism protesters, who had been under video surveillance during the demonstration, were detained as they left and had their identification recorded by police.

-On March 21, 2009, the Aryan Guard held another white pride rally in downtown Calgary where they confronted anti-racist, counter-protestors which led to a brawl between the two parties that brought traffic to a standstill.
-Several people had to be treated for injuries.
-The Aryan Guard had received media attention earlier that year on January 10, 2009 when they appeared at a protest against Israel's actions in the Gaza Strip, despite being asked to leave by the protest organizers.
+On March 21, 2009, the Aryan Guard held another white pride rally in downtown Calgary, where they confronted anti-racist counter-protestors, resulting in a brawl that brought traffic to a standstill.
+Several people were treated for injuries.
+The Aryan Guard received media attention earlier that year on January 10, 2009, when they appeared at a protest against Israel's actions in the Gaza Strip, despite being asked to leave by the protest organizers.